WiseNoodle/honda-moto-ecu-suite/README.md

 ## Software

 # CURRENTLY BROKEN ITEMS: EEPROM READ/WRITE AND ECU FLASH WRITING (I'm working to fix these quickly)

-HondaECU uses a generic KLINE to USB adapter to read/write/format the ECU and EEPROM chip and perform a binary checksum in-house (see supported checksums list).
-It also allows you to read and clear any DTCs.

 #### Windows Requirements